OBOFoundry/OBOFoundry.github.io/principles/fp-014-guidelines.md

 ## Summary

-The ontology provider follows the recommendations and requirements outlined on the Ontology Standardization Guidelines page and the Project Management Guidelines page.
+The ontology provider follows the recommendations and requirements outlined on the Ontology Standardization Guidelines and the Project Management Guidelines pages.

 ## Purpose